Zondax/filecoin-signing-tools/examples/ffi/c/README.md

 # C bindingds

-To use this example, download the latest header and the library or compile the `signer-ffi` directory.
+To use this example, download the latest header and library or compile the `signer-ffi` directory.

-# Example
+# Running

-Assuming that the library and the header are in the same directory.
+Assuming that the header and library are in the same directory.

 ```bash
 gcc main.c -L. -lfilecoin_signer_ffi -o main